Nathy Peluso: 2019–2023: Calambre

 In 2021, the music video for her next single "Delito", directed by Agustín Puente, met praise from critics.
 The song became a top 30 hit both in Argentina and Spain and was certified Gold in the latter one.
 Later in March, she received critical acclaim for her performance of "La Violetera" at the 35th Goya Awards.
 That same month, she collaborated with Karol G on "Gato Malo", included in the Colombian's third studio album and sparked rumors about a possible future collaboration with J Balvin.
 In May, the singer embarked on her first major tour in Spain, which lasted until fall comprising 28 concerts.
-On July 3, 2021, Nathy Peluso announced her first solo single since the release of her debut album, titled "Mafiosa", which peaked at 89 in Spain.
+On 3 July 2021, Nathy Peluso announced her first solo single since the release of her debut album, titled "Mafiosa", which peaked at 89 in Spain.
 In September, she took part in the Spotify Singles song series in which she covered "La Despedida" by Daddy Yankee to critical acclaim.
 The following month, she collaborated with C. Tangana on his song "Ateo" (which became Peluso's first number one single in Spain) and was featured on Christina Aguilera's "Pa Mis Muchachas" alongside Becky G and Nicki Nicole.
-In December, Peluso reinterprated Camilo Sesto's "Vivir Así es Morir de Amor" to great commercial success.
+In December, Peluso reinterpreted Camilo Sesto's "Vivir Así es Morir de Amor" to great commercial success.

 In February 2022, Peluso released "Emergencia" in collaboration with PlayStation.
 The single was inspired by the game Horizon Forbidden West.
 In the video clip, Peluso takes on the aesthetics of Aloy, the video game's main character.
-The single was produced by Didi Gutman and ODDLIQUOR, while the music video was directed by The Movement.
+"Emergencia" was produced by Didi Gutman and ODDLIQUOR, while its music video was directed by The Movement.

+2024–present: Grasa and world tour

+In early May 2024, following the release of standalone singles in 2023, Peluso announced her second studio album, titled Grasa, via her official social media, also releasing a video where she appears in front of a billboard which shows the album title in red letters as well as the release date.
+The following week, she shared on her Instagram account its tracklist and the album cover artwork.

+In June 2024, Peluso announced a GRASA world tour in support of her album.
+The tour included her first headlining performances in the United States, with stops in major cities such as Miami, New York City, and Los Angeles, alongside a sold-out show in Milan and additional dates across Europe and South America.

+In March 2025, Peluso released the single "Erotika," a tribute to the 1990s salsa erotica scene in New York City.
+In May 2025, she released the collaborative track "Perfecto Final" alongside Conociendo Rusia.
+In September 2025, Peluso teamed up with Mexican-Chilean singer Mon Laferte to release the single "La Tirana".

+Artistry

+Peluso's music has been described as Latin pop, Latin alternative, hip-hop, neo soul, and Latin R&B.

+Personal life

+Peluso said she believes in God, though not from a particular religion.
+She is a feminist, and has used her music to criticize misogyny in urban music.
+Peluso also advocates for body positivity.